 If you suffer an injury to the trunk of your body such as your back, neck, shoulders, chest, stomach, hip or groin you could be eligible for industrial disability which is meant to compensate you for a loss of earning capacity.
 To determine the amount of compensation a lot of factors are taken into consideration such as the impairment rating given by the doctor, your age, education, work history, the effect the injury has had on you, your motivation and the employer’s efforts to return you to work or help you with rehabilitation.

-Remember that even though you have returned to work and maybe to your old job you could still have some industrial disability benefit due.
 So many times an employer will hand you a check covering the impairment that the doctor has given you and consider the matter settled.
 You should have your case reviewed by an experienced workers’ compensation attorney to see if you have any more benefits due.
 You should keep in mind the two year and three year rule.

 THE SECOND INJURY FUND